April 2

 Understanding Marine Electrics: Best Practices for Paralleling Batteries on Your Boat

 Paralleling batteries involves connecting two or more batteries together to increase the available energy.
-When paralleled, the positive terminals on the batteries are wired together, and the negatives wired together, with a positive feed to the boat from the common positive terminals and a negative feed from the common negative terminals.
+When paralleled, the positive terminals on the batteries are wired together, and the negatives wired together, with a positive ‘feeder’ conductor to the boat’s electrical system from the common positive terminal and a negative ‘feeder’ conductor from the common negative terminal.

 Optimized Paralleling